-You must notify the school if your child has a temporary disability and cannot attend regular classrooms.
-If your temporarily disabled child is located outside your school district, notify both the district where your child resides and where the child is located.
-Within five (5) days of notice, the district(s) will determine if the student qualifies, and within five (5) days of the determination commence instruction in the home or in a hospital or other residential health facility.
-The district(s) will notify you if your child qualifies, when instruction will begin and for how long it will continue.
+You must notify the school if your child has a temporary disability and cannot attend in a regular classroom.
+If your temporarily disabled child is located outside your school district, notify both the district where your child resides and the district where the child is located.
+Within five (5) days of notice, the district(s) will determine if the student qualifies; within five (5) days of the determination shall commence instruction in the home or in a hospital or other residential health facility.
+The district(s) will notify you if your child qualifies, when instruction will begin, and for how long it will continue.
 Each hour of instruction at home or in a facility will count as a full day but cannot exceed 5 days per week nor the number of days in the school year.
-[EC 48206.3, 48207, 48207.5, 48208, 48980]
+There are accommodations for pregnant or parenting students (see page 22 for more information).
+[EC 46015, 48206.3, 48207, 48207.5, 48208, 48980]